sveltejs/kit/documentation/docs/05-load.md

 }
 ```

-If an _unexpected_ error is thrown, SvelteKit will invoke [`handleError`](/docs/hooks#hooks-server-js-handleerror) and treat it as a 500 Internal Server Error.
+If an _unexpected_ error is thrown, SvelteKit will invoke [`handleError`](/docs/hooks#hooks-server-js-handleerror) and treat it as a 500 Internal Error.

 > In development, stack traces for unexpected errors are visible as `$page.error.stack`.
 In production, stack traces are hidden.